Mental Health Therapist Online California: Counselor in California

 ABA, or Applied Behavioral Analysis, is a common form of behavioral intervention used with children on the autism spectrum.
 It involves completely breaking down tasks into specific goals and rewarding kids for meeting those goals.

-However, there is a growing movement of parents and professionals speaking out against ABA, claiming it causes more harm than good.
-Rather than benefitting neurodivergent individuals, ABA makes situations easier and more comfortable for neurotypical people.
+However, there is a strong movement of parents and professionals speaking out against ABA.
+They have seen it cause more harm than good.
+Rather than benefitting neurodivergent individuals, ABA makes situations easier and more comfortable for neurotypical people at the expense of the children and their development.

 Some argue that ABA is a punishment for being yourself disguised as treatment.
 It pressures the neurodivergent individual to change to fit in rather than creating an affirming understanding that it takes all kinds to create a diverse and well-rounded community.

-Neurodiversity psychological services are a respectful alternative to ABA treatment.
+Neurodiversity affirming psychological services are a respectful alternative to ABA treatment.
+Th goal is to support the child, help them accept themself, and feel comfortable in their own skin.

 An Alternative